-- 3. If the chain requires adjusting, loosen the axle with a 19 mm wrench and tighten the chain by rotating the adjustor bolts clockwise (CW) or loosen the chain by rotating the adjustor bolts (CCW). - 4.
-Retighten the axel bolt to 25 ft-lb (34 Nm). - 5.
-Retighten the adjustor bolt (figure 3)
+3. If the chain requires adjusting, loosen the axle with a 19 mm wrench and tighten the chain by rotating the adjustor bolts clockwise (CW) or loosen the chain by rotating the

 Rear Brake Maintenance

 Too little brake pedal free-play will allow the brake pads to drag causing the pads to wear prematurely and possible engine component failures.
 Too much free-play will not allow the rider to apply the brakes quickly.